John Shieldsmith

 Technology has advanced in leaps and bounds since the era of the Jetsons.
 All of our cars aren’t flying yet, and they’re not quite driving themselves autonomously yet, either.
 But AI has the potential to ease the burden of overworked teams, provide relief for short-staffed hospitals, allow for more efficient medical treatments and drug developments, and, yes, possibly even moderate social media.
 (Even the government is getting in on the AI-powered social media action.)

 Where should companies focus?
-Structuring cleaner data, deploying AI in areas where it can excel, and letting humans verify and oversee the AI, while also doing the work that AI can’t.
-It’s vital for companies to remember that artificial intelligence is still artificial, meaning there’s still no replacement for human judgment.
+Structuring cleaner data, deploying AI in areas where it can excel, and letting humans verify and oversee the AI, while also having them do the work that AI can’t.
+It’s vital for companies to remember that artificial intelligence is still artificial — there’s still no replacement for human judgment.

 AI still holds incredible promise and should continue to inspire our dreams for the future.
 Today your Roomba may need the occasional nudge to get out of the corner.
-If we keep people properly in the development process, then one day trading in that Roomba for your very own Rosey the Robot housekeeper might just be possible.
+If we properly involve people in the development process, then one day you just might trade that Roomba in for your very own Rosey the Robot.

 You may also like